UniversalDependencies/docs/_hy/dep/iobj-agent.md

 The causative (infinitive) verb governs the syntactical subject of the sentence (i.e. the causer) with a [nsubj:caus]() relation.
 The infinitive verb governs the causative auxiliary with an [aux:caus](aux-caus) relation.

-N.B.: For more details about the analysis of causatives see [this page](http://universaldependencies.org/hy/overview/specific-syntax.html#causative).
+For more details see [specific-syntax](http://universaldependencies.org/hy/overview/specific-syntax.html).